R1013-T/R1013-T/README.md

 # Hi 👋, I'm a student engineer 🔰.

+## I gotta do what I think I can't.

 I'm an IT student specializing in the field of web development.
 I have a keen interest in both front-end and back-end development. 🚀

 ## 🥰 Technologies